 FAMILY INVOLVEMENT

 Family involvement is a very significant component in assuring that MSMS is a successful experience for each student.
 Parents provide security, love, values, and discipline for their child.
-The MSMS academic and residential programs will give students opportunities, structure, and materials with which to learn and grow, and anticipates thatparents will join the process by checking on their student’s weel-being, monitoring grades, and keeping administrators informed of special needs and circumstances.
+The MSMS academic and residential programs will give students opportunities, structure, and materials with which to learn and grow, and anticipates that parents will join the process by checking on their student’s well-being, monitoring grades, and keeping administrators informed of special needs and circumstances.

 Together, the faculty and staff work with parents to help students reach their highest potential.
 This is achieved by requiring a family commitment as part of the decision to attend and remain at MSMS.
 This commitment is enhanced by a continuing and good relationship with the home and the family.